Gila River: History

 After the Treaty of Guadalupe-Hidalgo in 1848, the Gila River served as a part of the border between the United States and Mexico until the 1853 Gadsden Purchase extended American territory well south of the Gila.
 The confluence of the Gila with the Colorado River was also used as a reference point for the southern border of California.
 Beginning in 1871, mainly Mormon settlers populated the Gila River valley around modern Phoenix, using the Gila, Salt, and San Pedro Rivers for irrigation and establishing at least six major settlements.

 In 1944, 25 German prisoners of war pulled off the largest and most spectacular escape from an American compound during the war, digging a 178 ft tunnel out of the Navy’s Papago Park Prisoner of War Camp in Arizona.
 All of the men were eventually captured, though some remained at large for more than a month.
 Among the last to be captured were three German soldiers who had based their audacious but ill-fated escape plans on a stolen highway map of Arizona, which showed the Gila River leading to the Colorado River, which in turn led to Mexico.
 Devising a scheme to flee by water, the Germans constructed a collapsible kayak under the noses of their American captors, tested it in a makeshift pool within the prison compound, then sneaked it out through the tunnel.
 Their plan was perfect – except for the map.
 The Gila, shown as a healthy blue waterway, turned out to be little more than a dry rut.

 The McPhaul Suspension Bridge on a former section of US Route 95 spans the Gila between the Gila and Laguna ranges in Yuma County.
 The bridge is listed on the National Register of Historic Places.
+The flowing river is visible in the top left corner of the photo.